Battle of Mycale: Greeks

 Shepherd argues the Greek contingent at Mycale did not have more than 25,000 soldiers.
-Shepherd arrives at an estimate of 3,000 marines with 30 on each ship; and argues that the remaining 22,000 people on board served mostly as light infantry, with some of them being employed as hoplites.
+Shepherd arrives at an estimate of 3,000 marines with 30 on each ship; and argues the remaining 22,000 people on board served mostly as light infantry, with some of them being employed as hoplites.
 Green's estimate for the number of Greek combatants was 5,000 heavy infantry (rigid, heavily armed infantry), and 2,000 to 3,000 sailors serving as light infantry.
-Evans estimates that there were 70 Athenian, 8 Spartan, 20 Corinthian, 3 Troezenian and 8 Sicyonian ships in the Greek fleet at Mycale.
+Evans estimates there were 70 Athenian, 8 Spartan, 20 Corinthian, 3 Troezenian and 8 Sicyonian ships in the Greek fleet at Mycale.
 Supposing each ship had 10 hoplites on board, he comes up with the following order of battle: 700 hoplites from Athens, 200 from Corinth, 80 from Sicyon, 30 from Troezen and 80 from Sparta (probably helots); for a total of 1,100 hoplites.
 The triremes did not have weapons on board for the 170 oarsmen who staffed them, and so the oarsmen probably used whatever weapons and armor they could find, assuming they did fight.

 Prelude

 When the Persians heard the Greek fleet was approaching, they set sail from Samos towards Mycale in the Ionian mainland, possibly because they had decided they could not fight a naval battle.
 During the chaos of their retreat, the Samians freed 500 Athenian captives.
-Burn argues the Persian fleet had anchored at Mycale because their commanders thought it would be "useless to fight at sea".
-Cawkwell notes that the Persian fleet had moved from Samos to Mycale for protection according to Herodotus.
+Burn argues the Persian fleet anchored at Mycale because their commanders thought it would be "useless to fight at sea".
+The Persian fleet moved from Samos to Mycale for protection according to Herodotus.
 Green argues the Persians retreated to Mycale because they could communicate easily with Sardis and retreat without trouble.
 The Persians arrived on the southern shore of Mycale, near a temple dedicated to the two Potnia (female goddesses), Demeter and Kore (Persephone).
 Another temple dedicated to Eleusinian Demeter was nearby; three temples dedicated to these same goddesses were also present on or near the battlefield of Plataea.